Carrie Underwood named top artist at CMT Music Awards

-NASHVILLE, Tennessee (AP) — Carrie Underwood already had the most CMT Music Awards of any artist, but she'll need to make more room on her shelf.
+NASHVILLE, Tenn. — Carrie Underwood already had the most CMT Music Awards of any artist, but she’ll need to make more room on her shelf.
 The superstar picked up two more trophies for video of the year and female video of the year in a remotely shot awards show.

 Underwood appeared on video to accept for “Drinking Alone” and thanked fans for voting for her during an unpredictable year when touring ground to a halt because of the COVID-19 pandemic.